edamla/mediterraneanagency/_books/2021-09-01-masks-and-faces-in-ottoman-history.md

 # For adding excerpt add <!--more--> and break the line
 ---
-“Masks and Faces in Ottoman History” is a pio- neering work that shows how history can be made attractive to large audiences without compromising scientific honesty.
+“Masks and Faces in Ottoman History” is a pioneering work that shows how history can be made attractive to large audiences without compromising scientific honesty.
 As one reader aptly put it: ‘Let’s see which roof you will bring down on us in this